protimient/OpentypeFeatureObject/README.md

 # OpentypeFeatureObject
 This is a python module to convert Opentype Feature code (à la AFDKO) to python objects.

 It is primarily used to subset the code to a specified script, language and/or glyph list.

+Currently in a very, very, very Beta stage.

 Example Usage:
 ```python